 Get one-to-one support, inspiration and advice with our new mentoring service for deaf young people

-We have partnered with Brightside, an established charity who are experts in online mentoring for young people.
-All conversations between mentors and their mentee will take place on Brightside’s mentoring platform (if you're using a computer or laptop), or you can download the app to message from your phone or a tablet.
+We have partnered with Brightside, an established charity, who are experts in online mentoring for young people.
+All conversations between mentors and their mentee take place on Brightside’s mentoring platform and are moderated by Brightside and National Deaf Children's Society service coordinators.

 There are many great benefits to having a mentor, these include:

 - developing coping skills in dealing with setbacks and challenges

 - building a sense of belonging and feeling understood

 The next round of mentoring will take place from 5 July to 10 September 2021.

 Before being matched with a mentor, young people will be invited to a welcome session.
 This will be run by National Deaf Children's Society and Brightside service coordinators.
 Young people will get to learn more about mentoring and how they can access Brightside's online platform.

 We'll confirm the date of the welcome session once places have been confirmed.